rustic crafts & chic decor

 3. Coat the birch candle holder with polyurethane spray.

-You can space the beads at your desired distance and hold them in place by the twist at the bottom of the bead.
-You can also do an additional twist at the top of the bead to keep it from sliding but since they are just hanging it isn’t really necessary.
+You can space the beads however you want.
+Just hold them in place by the twist at the bottom of the bead.
+You can also do an additional twist at the top of the bead to keep it from sliding.
+However, since they are just hanging it isn’t really necessary.

-Here are some examples of tree candle holders using different types of pine.
-You can see that each type of tree has it’s own unique characteristics that provide a different look for a rustic setting.
+Besides birch candle holders, you can also make them using different types of pine.
+You can see that each type of tree has it’s own unique characteristics.
+Each provides a different look for a rustic setting.
 Just tying a simple strand of raffia around the candles is an easy way to adorn them.